4 min read

 Venture Capital Funds – Investment Opportunity in Serbia?

-Two years ago, the Serbian National Assembly adopted the Alternative Investment Funds Act („AIFA“), the first domestic law regulating Venture Capital funds (“VC fund”), that has been applicable since April 2020.
-Considering the fact that Serbia is well known as a competitive country in the technology field, the expansion of the Serbian Venture Capital market was reasonably expected.
+More than 5 years ago, the Serbian National Assembly adopted the Alternative Investment Funds Act (“AIFA“), the first domestic law regulating venture capital funds (“VC fund”), that started applying in April 2020.
+Considering the fact that Serbia is well known as the country competitive in technology, the expansion of the Serbian venture capital market was reasonably expected.
+However, this expectation was not met.
+Namely, until now the establishment of several venture capital funds in Serbia was announced.

-However, this fact is not surprising bearing in mind that “AIFA” started applying in the moment when the whole world was faced with the Covid-19 pandemic that severely disrupted business plans and investments around the globe.
-Since the planet is starting to get back to normal, Venture Capital funds became again one of the attractive possibilities for potential business and investment in Serbia.
+Nevertheless, this fact is not surprising bearing in mind that AIFA started applying at the moment when the whole world was faced with the Covid-19 pandemic that severely disrupted business plans around the globe.
+As the world gradually returned to normal after Covid-19, VC funds once again became the attractive options for potential business and investment in Serbia.

-• First of all, a Venture Capital fund is a private placement AIF, meaning that its units cannot be offered through a public offering, but rather through a private offering to professional and so-called semi-professional investors.
+1. First of all, a VC fund is a private placement AIF, which means that its units cannot be sold through a public offering, but rather through a private offering to professional and so-called semi-professional investors.

-• AIFA distinguishes two forms of AIFs: open-ended and close-ended AIFs.
-The main difference between these AIFs is that the holders of units of an open-ended AIF may request from AIF to repurchase its units at any time, while holders of units of a closed-ended AIF do not have such right.
+2. AIFA distinguishes two forms of AIFs: open-ended or closed-ended AIFs.
+The main difference between these AIFs is that holders of units of an open-ended AIF may request at any time from AIF to repurchase its units, while holders of units of a closed-ended AIF do not have such right.

-• A Venture Capital fund is a special type of AIF that is established with the main goal to invest in startups and other companies at the initial stage of business development.
+3. A VC fund is a special type of AIF that is established with the main goal of investing in startups and other companies at the initial stage of development.

-According to AIFA, Venture Capital funds (as well as all other types of AIFs) can only be established and managed by alternative investment funds management companies (“Management Companies”).
+According to AIFA, VC funds (as well as all other types of AIFs) can only be established and managed by alternative investment funds management companies (“Management Companies”).
 Management Companies are legal entities headquartered in Serbia whose regular business activity is managing one or more AIFs.
-It is important to note that AIFA also recognizes close-ended AIFs with internal management, that is at the same time both, AIF and Management Company.
+It is important to note that AIFA also recognizes close-ended AIFs with internal management, that are at the same time both, AIF and Management Company.

-There is no limitation on the number of Venture Capital and other types of funds that one Management Company can establish and manage.
-One Management Company can establish and manage one Venture Capital fund but also can establish and manage several Venture Capital funds, as well as any other type of AIFs, such as private equity fund or real estate fund.
-In other words, one Management Company can establish several AIFs, regardless of the AIFs’ type, provided that all conditions defined under AIFA are met.
+One Management Company can establish and manage one VC fund but also can establish and manage several VC funds, as well as any other type of AIFs, such as private equity funds or real estate funds.
+In other words, one Management Company can establish several AIFs, regardless of the AIFs’ type, provided that all conditions defined under AIFA are fulfilled.

 Depending on the value of AIFs’ assets managed by the Management Company, AIFA distinguishes two types of Management Companies: small and large.
 Management Company must be established as a large one:

-• If the value of assets of AIFs managed by the Management Company exceeds EUR 75 million, provided that such AIFs do not use financial leverage and the investors do not have the right to request from AIF to repurchase their units for 5 years as of the date of their initial investment.
+2. If the value of assets of AIFs managed by the Management Company exceeds EUR 75 million, provided that such AIFs do not use financial leverage, and the investors do not have the right to request from IF to repurchase their units within 5 years as of the date of their initial investment.

 Consequently, if the value of the assets of the AIFs managed by one Management Company does not exceed the said amounts, it can be organized as a small one.

-Also, the AIFA imposes certain capital requirements that Management Companies must fulfill.
+Additionally, the AIFA imposes minimum capital requirements that Management Companies must fulfill, in order to conduct their business operations.
 Depending on the type of Management Company, such capital requirements differ:

-Management Companies can have non-monetary capital as well, but the above-mentioned monetary capital requirements must be fulfilled at any time.
+Management Companies may have non-monetary capital as well, but the above-mentioned monetary capital requirements must be fulfilled at any time.

-It is important to note that a small Management Company may become a large Management Company and vice versa, after obtaining Commission’s approval.
+It is important to note that a small Management Company may become a large Management Company and vice versa, after obtaining the Commission’s approval.
 Namely, it can be expected that a Management Company will be initially established as a small one.
-However, after a certain period, the value of assets of AIFs managed by such a Management Company may grow and the Management Company will be obliged to transform into the large one.
-Of course, to obtain a license for a large Management Company it is necessary to fulfill capital requirements from the above, as well as all other requirements defined under AIFA and applicable bylaws.
+However, after a certain period, the value of assets of AIFs managed by such a Management Company will grow and the Management Company will be obliged to transform into a large one.
+Of course, to obtain a license for a large Management Company it is necessary to fulfill capital requirements, as well as all other requirements defined under AIFA and applicable bylaws.

-Yes, the VC fund also needs a license.
-Prior to establishing a VC fund, the Managing Company must obtain Commission’s license.
+Yes, the venture capital fund needs a license.
+Prior to establishing a VC fund, the Managing Company must obtain a license.
+The Commission is a competent authority that issues licenses for VC funds.

-For obtaining the license, the Managing Company must provide adequate proofs that the set of conditions defined under AIFA are fulfilled.
+In order to get a license for a VC fund, the Managing Company must provide adequate proof that the set of conditions defined under AIFA are fulfilled.
 These requirements can be divided into two groups:

-• Conditions that are related to a Management Company.
+2. Conditions that must be fulfilled by a Management Company.

 Despite the fact that the Commission granted a license to the Management Company before it was registered, the Management Company must also provide the Commission with the documentation proving that it has the adequate organizational structure to manage the VC fund.

-Another important player in the Venture Capital funds’ life cycle is a depository – an entity responsible for the safekeeping, cash monitoring, and oversight of the AIF’s assets.
-Each VC fund (as well as all other of AIFs) must have a depositary that is appointed by the Management Company.
+Another important player in the VC fund’s life cycle is a depository – an entity responsible for the safekeeping, cash monitoring, and oversight of the AIF’s assets.
+Each VC fund (as well as all other AIFs) must have a depositary which is appointed by the Management Company.

-If the Management Company desires to change a depositary of VC fund, it must obtain prior written approval from the Commission.
+If the Management Company desires to change a depositary of VC fund, it must obtain prior written approval from a Commission.

 VC fund’s investment policy must be determined under the operating rules.
-Additionally, operating rules must provide information about the asset into which the VC fund will invest, as well as all potential risks and investment limitations.
+Additionally, operating rules must provide information regarding the assets into which the VC fund will invest, as well as all potential risks and investment limitations.

-As we mentioned above, Venture Capital funds are private placement funds.
-Hence only professional and so-called semi-professional investors can invest in Venture Capital funds.
+As we mentioned above, VC funds are private placement funds.
+Hence only professional and so-called semi-professional investors can invest in VC funds.
 In other words, retail investors cannot invest in VC funds.

-Semi-professional investors are retail investors that fulfill the following criteria:
+Semi-professional investors are retail investors who fulfill the following criteria:

 AIFA does not define criteria for semi-professional investors in detail, but it leaves it to the Management Companies to determine whether the retail investor is qualified to be a semi-professional investor or not in each specific case.
 The Management Company must conduct a detailed check of a potential semi-professional investor and keep the documentation that proves that it has all the necessary qualifications for a semi-professional investor.